endfront/LayJS/doc/progress.markdown

-When (implementation)

-root
-  click
-    fnA
-    fnB

-state1
-  click
-    fnX

-state2
-  click
-    fnP

-root
-  total = 2
-  click1 = fnA
-  click2 = fnB

-root+state1
-  total = 3
-  click1 = fnA
-  click2 = fnB
-  click3 = fnX

-root+state2
-  total = 3
-  click1 = fnA
-  click2 = fnB
-  click3 = fnP

-During normilization: total is created, and all events are collected to make a hashmap of corresponding lists During inheritance: total stacks up, and list stacks up During change:

-When an AttrValue is changed:

-TODO:
+API of adding children
+  - LAID.clog()
+  - rootLevel.addChildren({1,2})
+  - rootLevel.addChildren({3,4,5})
+  - LAID.unclog()

 Current:
-  - Fix flattenAttr, add options for preserving object information for transition and maybe length for when
-  - transition and when normalization, boil down to single string attrs? (then clear out object attrs eg: {when:click:[fn1]} since we have when.click1 exists)
-  - think about when.click1 should point to when.click
-  - Remove $initAttrsArray
-  - Think about pre-initializing all undefined props in root state
-  - LAID.Level.addChildren after inherit as additonal children are added?
+  - Change transition.centerX to transition.left? or duplicate+rename and ignore
+  centerX when transitioning, check If expander property? also subsitute for expander props such as cornerraidus and borderstyle!ss
+  - Inherit of transition.<attr>.all
+  - AttrValue.recalculate (check if attr is state or when or transition, first figure out whether you want to store attr string within AttrValue, think about the decomposition role it will play within when attrs)
+  - display, webkit elastic scroll
+  - In LAID.Part add 'div'/<other html node dependent of type> node creation.
+(Add Psuedo defaults to element node in LAID.Part)
+  - Add support for psuedo defaults, and add the details to the spec (handle mixed psuedo properties like perspectiveOrigin and background)
+  - Update state solve calculation (first update each attr, add to list and then selectively append (if changed) to list to solve)
   - (create map for renderFn ) check is .stateContainedAttr before  trying to call renderFn, in order to reduce the chance of a miss
-  - argument passing to renderFn (to distinguish between "click" and "keydown" for when?)
-  - Update state solve calculation (first update each attr, add to list and then selectively append (if changed) to list to solve)
-  - When decompression
   - AttrValue.renderableName
+  - (to distinguish between "click" and "keydown" for when?)
   - LAID.Part.prototype.$renderFn_positionX = renderPositionNonGpuX; in Part.js for < IE 8
-  - Add psuedo defaults for multiple-type prop to SPEC! (good news, eg: spread for boxShadows)
+  - Add psuedo defaults for multiple-type prop to SPEC! (good news, eg: spread for boxShadows AND maybe also for skewX, skewY, etc!)
   - Remove isTransitioning and replace with transition object as Take Objects, and also Transition string options (add this all to the spec)
   - Transition custom parameters (eg viscosity) passing through object (add in spec)